AcademySoftwareFoundation/OpenColorIO/docs/guides/authoring/overview.rst

     search_path: "luts"

-In a colorspace definition, we might have a FileTransform which refers to the LUT ``lg10_to_lnf.spi1d``.
+In a color space definition, we might have a FileTransform which refers to the LUT ``lg10_to_lnf.spi1d``.
 It will look in the ``luts`` directory, relative to the ``config.ocio`` file's location.